priiduneemre/tdgenie/README.md

 A micro-library that provides capabilities for generating different types of test data.

 Features:
 * Very lightweight - no additional dependencies required
 * Reasonable range of options & modability
 * Utilizes the _Fluent interface_ approach - code is easy to read and write
-* Conveniently extendable to suit your own needs
+* Conveniently extendable to suit your specific needs

 Perfect for testing Java webapps &amp; various databases.
 The generated data is returned as Java collections stored in RAM: